pascallaliberte/sharpen.page/_i18n/en/_posts/2018-12-17-universal-competitor.md

 There's a universal competitor that every product is competing with.
 Every service competes against this competitor too.

 * Your big enterprise software **has this competitor**;
-* Your small subscription software has this competitor;
+* Your small subscription software **has this competitor**;
-* Your personal care product has this competitor;
+* Your personal care product **has this competitor**;
-* Your book has this competitor;
+* Your book **has this competitor**;
-* Your productivity product has this competitor;
+* Your productivity product **has this competitor**;
-* Your drill, your phone accessory, your utensil, your commoditized low-price product has this competitor;
+* Your drill, your phone accessory, your utensil, your commoditized low-price product **has this competitor**;
-* Your custom design service has this competitor, and your productized service offering has this competitor.
+* Your custom design service has this competitor, and your productized service offering **has this competitor**.
 * You develop web sites?
 You make a living doing something that has no competition?
 Your product ticks every box in the Blue Ocean Strategy?
-You're in a "market of one"?
-You got this competitor too.
+You're in a "market of one"? **You've got this competitor too**.

-That competitor is universal, every product has it, every service offering has it.
+This competitor is universal, every product has it, every service offering has it.

 Nobody talks about it.